Cycling Burns 40% Fewer Calories. Most Choose It Anyway.

 Mental Engagement

 Cycling typically offers more variety—changing terrain, navigation decisions, and the ability to cover significant distances.
 Running can feel more meditative but may become monotonous for some athletes.
+That’s what makes cycling endearing to those of us who get bored easily.

 The Best Choice for Different Goals